theshteves/how-to-hackathon/README.md

 -setup a domain (almost always provide free )
 -learn git
+-Webscraping + static site or Twitter api(sentiment) -Slack/messenger bot

 -first step is GOING
-   -forget about winning (it's not fun)
+   -forget about winning
-   -APPLY! the more apps we get, the sooner we can get buses
+   -Also create a readme, with instructions how to run this etc -APPLY! the more apps we get, the sooner we can get buses

 -set objectives
    -prepare with tutorials (codeacademy, udacity, teamtreehouse)

- -It's all about the idea, literally
-   -

 -be specialized

 -join a team
+   - how to join/find a team?

 -ITS ALL ABOUT THE IDEA (prepare a prototype to show)
    - especially as coders we love substance behind it but think pitch-first
    - you will look like "believe me...I tested it *dopey smile*"
    - try and get something on the screen that's cool and people can play with
-   - DON'T DO THE CLASSIC 3 (task manager, payment splitting, party playlist)
+   - DON'T DO THE CLASSIC 3 (task manager, payment splitting, party playlist, financial/stocks)

 -partition your project!
    -the hardest part is working with people